io-nazar/web2py_accounting/README.md

  * learn how to structure code in a modular way combining with OOP technics

 # Focus on:
- * good creation of quality code by following 80/20 rule
+ * creation of good quality code by following 80/20 rule
  * code which is not understandable, should be refactored until is understandable
  * solve problem by produsing less code as possible

-* Simple accounting App based on Web2py Framework.

-* Author creates this application only for educational purposes.
+# Requirements:
+Create simple accounting application for managing incoming and outgoing finances.
+The base structure should consist of incoming, outgoing and balance parts.
+* Incoming: In the incoming part user has possibility to enter and view required data.
+* Outgoing: In the incoming part user has possibility to enter and view required data.
+* Balance: In the balance part should view difference of total amount between incoming and outgoing parts. balance = SUM(incoming amount) – SUM(outgoing amount)

 # Dependencies
   * web2py web framework (used python 3.6)